How to wash your face: our guide to getting cleansed

 Don’t wait to moisturise

-As soon as you’ve cleansed, follow up with a moisturiser while skin is still a little damp, to stop your skin from losing moisture or dehydrating.
+As soon as you’ve followed the steps to cleaning your face, finish up with a moisturiser while skin is still a little damp, to stop your skin from losing moisture or dehydrating.
 Quick tip?
 Warm it up between your palms before applying – it’ll smooth on a treat.

-How to wash your face?
-Now you know!
+So now you know how to wash your face properly, there’s no excuse not to start and end each day with a fresh face!
 These tips and tricks will help have your cleansing routine sorted.

 You may also like